SIGPLAN Research Highlights Papers

 Venue: PPoPP 2007

-Note: This paper was nominated by an ad hoc SIGPLAN Committee prior to the creation of the SIGPLAN CACM Research Highlights Nominating Committee.
+Note: This paper was recognized by an ad hoc SIGPLAN Committee prior to the creation of the SIGPLAN Research Highlights Committee.

 SIGPLAN papers that have also appeared as CACM Research Highlights: